wessberg/ts-clone-node/README.md

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_START -->

-> A library that helps you clone a Node from a Typescript AST
+> A library that helps you clone Nodes from a Typescript AST

 <!-- SHADOW_SECTION_DESCRIPTION_SHORT_END -->